MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/holographic-remoting-secure-connection.md

 # Enabling connection security for Holographic Remoting (C++)

->[!IMPORTANT]
+>[!NOTE]
->This guidance is specific to Holographic Remoting on HoloLens 2.
+>This guidance is specific to Holographic Remoting on HoloLens 2 and Windows PCs running [Windows Mixed Reality](../../discover/navigating-the-windows-mixed-reality-home.md.

 This page gives you an overview of network security for Holographic Remoting.
 You'll find information about